Grenadingue/htest/htest-server/source/documentation/user_guide.md

 ![tree family update view download parent button](./images/update_tree_family_download_parent_button.png)

 Then download the tree as a `.json` file in your computer. *Wait, wtf am I supposed to do with that?
-See [`Test tree format documentation`](#test-trees-format)*
+See [`Tree format for an existing family`](#tree-format-for-an-existing-family)*

 ![tree family update view download parent](./images/update_tree_family_download_parent.png)

 Once we have passed the parent selection, the updater fields are now unlocked.
 Now we can upload a new tree in the family.
-The upload, validation and submission fields work the same way than the [`Create tree family` view](#add-new-tree-family). *For more details about the tree format, see [`Test tree format documentation`](#test-trees-format)*.
+The upload, validation and submission fields work the same way than the [`Create tree family` view](#add-new-tree-family). *For more details about the tree format, see [`Tree format for an existing family`](#tree-format-for-an-existing-family)*.

 ![update tree family](./images/update_tree_family.png)